We have a look forward to some of the best British sportives to ride in the coming year

 This event is staffed by local volunteers who help with the marshalling and the feed stations.

-A choice of two route on the quiet island roads, riders will be treated with a warm meal when they complete their chosen distance.
+A choice of two routes on the quiet island roads, riders will be treated with a warm meal when they complete their chosen distance.

 Where: London and Surrey